softwaremill/jekyll-softwaremill/_posts/company/2015-10-06-free-monads.md

 }
 ````

 this looks very similar to the `case class InvokeTicketingService(count: Int) extends External[Tickets]` we had before, with the main difference being that we now have a method instead of a class.
-However, note that the method signature constrains us in how the method can be implemented: it needs to be synchronous, as we return a strict `Ticket` value, not e.g. a `Future[Value]`.
+However, note that the method signature constrains us in how the method can be implemented: it needs to be synchronous, as we return a strict `Tickets` value, not e.g. a `Future[Tickets]`.

 Creating a service which returns a future instead: